dtonhofer/prolog_notes/swipl_notes/about_operators/README.md

 ```
 ?-
 read_term_from_atom('1*3+4**5-66', X, []),    % parse the text into a term, and bind the variable X to that term
-write_canonical(X).                           % write the term structure
+write_canonical(X).                           % write the term structure in canonical format
 ```

-which is just a roundabout way of doing the following, where parsing of `1*3+4**5-66` is done implicitly by the program text parser:
+The above is just a roundabout way of doing the following, where parsing of `1*3+4**5-66` is done implicitly by the program text parser:

 ```
 ?-
 X = 1*3+4**5-66,                              % parse the text into a term, and bind the variable X to that term
-write_canonical(X).                           % write the term structure
+write_canonical(X).                           % write the term structure in canonical format
 ```

 In both cases, we get: